redbear/Duo/docs/duo_firmware_deployment_guide.md

         dfu-util -d 2b04:d058 -a 1 -s 34 -U device_private_key.der

 You can also download or dump other configurations to / from DCT using dfu-util.
-Check the [Duo Memory Mapping](duo_memory_mapping.md) of the Duo to obtain the offset address of each configuration.
+Please refer to the [Duo Firmware Architecture](duo_software_architecture_introduction.md) to obtain the offset address of each configuration.

 #### Manage System Firmware